Elemend/Builders-Wand/README.md

+# There will be no Version for 1.18 and following.

 # Builders-Wand - for Versions 1.14 / 1.15 / 1.16 / 1.17+
 An actual attempt at recreating of the Better Builder's Wand Mod as a Datapack.
 For Versions 1.14, 1.15, 1.16 and 1.17